 - Flourish in a challenging environment led by a certified gifted and talented teacher

 The program is open to students who apply, complete the assessment process, and are admitted into the program.
-Potential participants will have demonstrated the ability to set and work toward goals and to work independently.
+Potential participants will have demonstrated the ability to set and work toward goals and to work independently on tasks at hand.
 Invitations for admission are based upon standardized assessment results, prior completion of classroom projects, and administrator recommendation.

-- The Cognitive Abilities Test (CogAT) and the Iowa Test of Basic Skills (ITBS) evaluations are administered.
+- The Cognitive Abilities Test (CogAT) and the Iowa Test of Basic Skills (ITBS) computer based assessmentsare administered by the Aquinas Program Coordinator/Teacher.

 - Applications that meet the eligibility requirements are ranked within four tiers through a process that combines achievement and ability scores.